Required Core Courses (26 credit hours):

 - MATH 5102 (3 cr. hrs.)
 Linear Mathematics in Infinite Dimensions

 - MATH 5201 (5 cr. hrs.)
 Introduction to Real Analysis I

 - MATH 5202 (5 cr. hrs.)
 Introduction to Real Analysis II

 - MATH 6251 (3 cr. hrs.)
 Theory of Probability I

 - MATH 6252 (3 cr. hrs.)
 Theory of Probability II

-By the end of the Autumn Semester of the second year each student must select a Master's Faculty (Thesis) Advisor, and submit a Math Change of Advisor form to the Graduate Office.
-The Advisor needs to be a Mathematics Department faculty member of category M level or higher.
-Typically (but not necessarily) this is the mathematics mentor for the summer internship.
-Thesis research and writing will occur during the second year, and should be completed at the end of the spring break of the second year.
-During this time students should generally be signed up for MATH 6999 with the supervising Master's Faculty (Thesis) Advisor.
+By the end of the Autumn Semester of the second year each student must select a thesis advisor, and submit a Change of Advisor Form to the Math Graduate Office.
+The thesis advisor needs to be a mathematics department faculty member of category M level or higher.
+Typically (but not necessarily) this is the mathematics mentor for the summer project.
+Thesis research and writing will occur during the second year, and should be completed at the end of the Spring Break of the second year.
+During this time students should generally be signed up for MATH 6999 with the supervising Master's Faculty Advisor (Thesis).

 - Math 6999 (1 + cr. hr.)
 Graduate Thesis Research

 Thesis Defense & Graduation: